Landscaping for People and Planet

 The term “regenerative” describes systems that replenish and reproduce their own sources of energy and materials.
 For example, in a forest, plants are eaten (repurposed) by animals.
 The “waste” from animals gets further repurposed by worms, fungi and bacteria into nutrient dense soil, which is then repurposed by plants again.

-This spiraling regeneration is in direct contrast to many conventional / industrial processes.
+This circular regeneration is in direct contrast to many conventional / industrial processes.
 Even ones labeled “green”, “sustainable”, “eco-friendly”, “organic” still operate in one direction – consume then dispose.
 At best, these processes produce zero negative impact – zero carbon – doing no harm.

-Regenerative Ecological Practice (REP) is the process of learning, designing, creating, and facilitating resilient systems using the patterns that already work well in nature – systems that replenish and reproduce renewable resources, systems that persist and evolve without much external intervention, systems that nurture all of their inhabitants, etc.
+Regenerative Ecological Paradigm (REP) is the process of learning, designing, creating, and facilitating resilient systems using the patterns that already work well in nature – systems that replenish and reproduce renewable resources, systems that persist and evolve without much external intervention, systems that nurture all of their inhabitants, etc.

 We know REP works, because many natural systems of our planet have persisted for tens of millions of years with the same principles.
-For example, the Amazon rainforest persisted for 50 million years.
+For example, the Amazon rain forest persisted for 50 million years.

 Humans (especially indigenous people) have also been using REP for landscaping and farming for tens of thousands of years.
 Only in modern times, had it been replaced by degenerative practices that deplete soil nutrients, waste water, pollute the environment, destroy wildlife, and exacerbate climate change with constant application of petroleum-based fertilizers and pesticides.